Food Allergy in Babies and Children

 It is essential that children with food allergies continue to be seen by their doctors as they grow up.
 Repeating allergy tests can help predict if the allergy has been outgrown so that the food can be carefully reintroduced into the diet.
 It is also essential that the child is carefully examined for any signs that they are missing out on any essential nutrients due to their restricted diet, or if they are developing signs of other allergic problems.

-Unfortunately, there are no cures for food allergy in the immediate future although exciting research does promise real progress over the next 5-10 years, not only in our understanding of how to prevent allergies occurring in the first place but also for helping those who already have them.
+Unfortunately, there are no straightforward cures for food allergy in the immediate future although exciting research, particularly in the area of desensitisation, does promise real progress over the next few years, not only in our understanding of how to prevent allergies occurring in the first place but also for helping those who already have them.

 back to top